 - Placements in preferred geographic areas or partner schools or at specific grade levels cannot be guaranteed.

 - Teacher Candidates cannot be placed in a school where they were once students or where they have a close relative attending and/or working.

 - Do your homework; research districts.
 Make sure you know which districts require separate applications in addition to the one UNC requires.

 - You will be notified through Bearmail when your assignment has been confirmed.
 Once you receive written confirmation, you should immediately contact the school and arrange to meet your cooperating teacher and the building administrator.

 - Once a placement is confirmed, IT WILL NOT BE CHANGED.
-If you have a question about your placement, make an appointment to speak with Marita Johnson in the Student Teaching Office.
+If you have a question about your placement, please contact Lynette Kerrigan in the Student Teaching Office.

 - It is your responsibility to keep the School of Teacher Education Office informed of any change of address.
 Changing your address on Ursa will not change your address in the Student Teaching Office because we use a different database.

-- Out of State placements require a meeting with Marita Johnson, at least one week prior to completing the online Request for Placement.
-Call Marita at 970-351-1623 to set up an appointment.
+- Out of State placements require a meeting with Lynette Kerrigan, at least one week prior to completing the online Request for Placement.
+Call Lynette at 970-351-1623 to set up an appointment.

 - All student teachers are required to complete the Exit Survey;